lucasnell/midgenomes/_bash/03-phylo/README.md

 - `prequal.sh`: Pre-alignment quality filter with prequal.
 - `raxml-boot.sh`: Run up to 1,000 bootstrap replicates for ML tree using RAxML-NG, then evaluate ML tree branch support.
-- `raxml-mt-combine.sh`: Combine output from the 10 runs of `raxml-mt-combine.sh`.
+- `raxml-mt-combine.sh`: Combine output from the 10 runs of `raxml-mt-run.sh`.
 - `raxml-mt-run.sh`: Create ML tree using RAxML-NG.
 This task was split into 10 jobs, and each run of this script did 1/10 of the work.